crossplane/crossplane/docs/gitlab/gitlab-aws.md

 ## Uninstall

 ### GitLab
-To remove the GitLab application from the GKE cluster: run:
+To remove the GitLab application from the EKS cluster: run:
 ```bash
 kubectl delete -f gitlab-aws.yaml
 ```